Investigative Journalism Trainings

 Networking: Access to a growing network of peers working on impactful stories.

-A chance to attend an Investigathon in Milan: Selected participants will be eligible to attend an in-person Investigathon in Milan – more details to follow.
+A chance to attend an Investigathon in person: Selected participants will be eligible to attend an in-person Investigathon – more details to follow.

 Whether you're pursuing complex financial trails or exposing international corruption, these trainings are a fantastic opportunity to sharpen your skills, expand your investigative toolkit, and join a network of experts in the field.